runatlantis/atlantis/runatlantis.io/docs/access-credentials.md

 # Git Host Access Credentials
-This page describes how to create credentials for your Git host (GitHub, GitLab, Bitbucket, or Azure DevOps)
+This page describes how to create credentials for your Git host (GitHub, GitLab, Gitea, Bitbucket, or Azure DevOps)

 that Atlantis will use to make API calls.
 [[toc]]